 I don’t know about you, but I absolutely hate clothes shopping.

 I’m super short (5 feet tall) so standard sizes just don’t fit.
 I wander from store to store trying to find things that require the least amount of alterations.

 With an Amazon Prime membership, I can take advantage of Prime Try Before You Buy and try on clothes, shoes, and even jewelry from the comfort of my own home.

-Keep what you like, send back what you don’t.
+Keep what you like, and send back what you don’t.
 You only pay for what you keep.

 I’m a huge fan of ebooks and have an ever-growing library on my Kindle bookshelf.

 If you’re a big reader too, the money you save by taking advantage of Prime Reading may be enough to cover your Amazon Prime subscription cost.

 As a Prime member, you get free access to over a thousand ebooks, magazines, comics, and audible books.

 With Prime Reading, you’ll also get to pick a free Amazon First Reads book every month as well as access the Kindle Owners’ Lending Library.